Related: Looking for a kids' tablet to boost learning as well as keep kids occupied this summer? Read our Amazon Fire HD 8 Kids and Kids Pro Review

 Show your child how to report abuse and how to block people on the websites they use.

 Check their privacy settings.
-Adjust parental controls to suit your child’s age and maturity and supervise young children when they are using the internet.
+Adjust parental controls to suit your child’s age and maturity and supervise young children when using the internet.
 There are tools and apps you can use to monitor their usage and access, such as a VPN which restricts what they can do online.

 What is the best laptop to buy for a kid?